findingmarbles/Retromat/README_dev_Docker.md

 ... and import it via PHPMyAdmin:

-Locally you need to use the same DB name as specified in .env or .env local, at this point the author prefers to create (and import into) retromat-local-prod to keep it separate from the local DB used for testing.
+Locally you need to use the same DB name as specified in .env or .env.local, at this point the author prefers to create (and import into) retromat-local-prod to keep it separate from the local DB used for testing.

 In the Docker App, click CLI on the mariadb container for command live access to the database.